Congratulations New PAES Labs

 PAES Participating Local Districts:

-Attention: MN, WI, ND and SD PAES Labs
+Attention: MN, WI, IA, ND and SD PAES Labs

 Note: All other states, please contact your local TAI rep or TAI directly for customer service or access to local groups.